-As at November 30, 2020, the Company's financial instruments are comprised of cash, receivables, accounts payable and accrued liabilities and lease obligations.
-The carrying value of receivables, accounts payable and accrued liabilities approximates their fair values due to the relatively short periods to maturity of these financial instruments.
+As at May 31, 2021, the Company's financial instruments are comprised of cash, receivables, accounts payable and accrued liabilities, due to related parties and lease obligations.
+The carrying value of receivables, accounts payable and accrued liabilities and due to related parties approximates their fair values due to the relatively short periods to maturity of these financial instruments.
 The long-term portion of lease obligations is accreted over the lease terms at market interest rate using the effective interest rate method.